mileswada/MerkleTree/README.md

 # MerkleTree

-Sample Merkle Tree Implementation -- tests for functionality, including verification of Proofs of Inclusion, can be found in Test.py.
+Sample Merkle Tree Implementation -- tests for functionality, including verification of proofs of inclusion, can be found in Test.py.